Yemen’s rebels crack down as COVID-19 and rumors spread

 CAIRO (AP) — In the darkness, the bodies of suspected victims of coronavirus are carried in silence, one after the other, to be buried in several cemeteries across northern Yemen.
 Flashlights flicker as mourners make their way through the shadows.

-The corpses are washed with disinfectants, wrapped in layers of plastic sheets and white linen before being laid to rest in two-meter deep pits.
+The corpses are washed with disinfectants, wrapped in layers of plastic sheets and white linen before being laid to rest in six-feet deep pits.
 There is no one around except for a handful of relatives in masks, gloves, and white gowns.
 Large gatherings are not permitted.
 Phones are not allowed.

 Grave diggers and guards at the cemeteries are warned not to speak about the causes of the deaths.
 If asked, they are told to say that the dead are “unidentified bodies from the war,” according to several residents and one gravedigger.
 Families are never really told if their relatives died from the coronavirus, which is believed to be the culprit.
 Test results are never released.
 These daily funeral rituals come as social media are flooded with condolences and photographs of the dead.